 TitleStatement / by the President of the Security Council

-Statement [made on behalf of the Security Council, at the 5157th meeting, 31 Mar.
-2005, in connection with the Council's consideration of the item entitled "The situation in Guinea-Bissau"]
+Statement [made on behalf of the Security Council, at the 4402nd meeting, 31 Oct.
+2001, in connection with the Council's consideration of the item entitled "Women and peace and security"]

 AccessEnglish:S_PRST_2001_31-EN - PDF ; Español:S_PRST_2001_31-ES - PDF ; Français:S_PRST_2001_31-FR - PDF ; Other:S_PRST_2001_31-DE - PDF ; Русский:S_PRST_2001_31-RU - PDF ; العربية:S_PRST_2001_31-AR - PDF ; 中文:S_PRST_2001_31-ZH - PDF ;